abpframework/abp/docs/en/Community-Articles/2022-02-06-How-to-Hide-ABP-Related-Endpoints-on-Swagger-UI/POST.md

 We've created a class with a constant variable to avoid using the magic strings.
 This variable will be our setting name.

 ABP provides us a [Settings System](https://docs.abp.io/en/abp/latest/Setting) to easily define settings for our applications.
-We only need to create a class that derives from `SettingDefinitionProvider` class, but we don't even need to do this because ABP startup templates come with a pre-defined setting provider class.
+We only need to create a class that derives from the `SettingDefinitionProvider` class, but we don't even need to do this because the ABP startup templates come with a pre-defined setting provider class.

 * So open the setting definition provider class (`SwaggerSettingsDemoSettingDefinitionProvider` in our case, it's under the /Settings folder of your domain layer) and update the class: